cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 ## Successful Patterns

 Over time, lots of best practices for writing operators have been published by various sources.
-Following, some of theses sources are mentioned and parts of them described based on a scenario.
+Following, some of these sources are mentioned and parts of them described based on a scenario.

 Scenario: A microservice application ("The PodTato Head", https://github.com/cncf/podtato-head) should be entirely managed via operators (even if another deployment mechanism would make more sense).
 This application consists of 4 services and 1 database which can be illustrated as follows: